 Gasport is a very small town located in the state of New York.
 With a population of 1,238 people and two constituent neighborhoods, Gasport is the 689th largest community in New York.
-Much of the housing stock in Gasport was built prior to World War II, making it one of the older and more historic towns in the country.
+Gasport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Gasport is generally considered to be a blue-collar town.
-57.55% of the Gasport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Gasport is a town of production and manufacturing workers, sales and office workers, and managers.
-There are especially a lot of people living in Gasport who work in management occupations (13.57%), sales jobs (9.85%), and food service (8.10%).
+Gasport is a blue-collar town, with 63.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Gasport is a town of production and manufacturing workers, transportation and shipping workers, and managers.
+There are especially a lot of people living in Gasport who work in management occupations (11.96%), sales jobs (7.66%), and food service (7.10%).

 Gasport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Gasport home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gasport residents report their race to be White, followed by Native American.
-Important ancestries of people in Gasport include Irish, English, Polish, and Italian.
+The greatest number of Gasport residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Gasport include Irish, English, Italian, and Polish.

 The most common language spoken in Gasport is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Other Indo-European and Spanish.